2021 Porsche 911 GT3 spy shots and video

-Porsche only last spring was launching the last member of the 991-generation 911, the Speedster, but the automaker is already deep into development of new variants for the car's successor, the 992.
+Porsche has reached the home stretch in the development of the track-ready 911 GT3 based on the latest 992-generation 911

-The latest spy shots and video show a tester for the new 911 GT3.
-There's also a new 911 Targa and 911 Turbo in the works.
+A glimpse of the car appeared in January in Porsche's Super Bowl LIV spot and soon the last of the camouflage gear you see here will come off.

-We know this latest prototype is for the GT3 because of signature elements like the dual exhaust tips mounted at the center of the rear fascia, plus the center-lock wheels and huge carbon-ceramic brake rotors.
-The prototype also features the 992 generation's sexy wide body.
+We know this prototype is for the GT3 because of signature elements like the dual-exhaust tips mounted at the center of the rear fascia, plus the center-lock wheels and huge carbon-ceramic brake rotors.
+The prototype also features the 992 generation's sexy wide body shared with the recently revealed 911 Turbo S.

 We can also see that the front fascia sports larger intakes to those on the entry-level Carrera.
 And at the rear is an oversized rear wing that should feature a more refined design on the production model.

-The current GT3 makes do with a 4.0-liter flat-6 that delivers 500 horsepower and 339 pound-feet of torque and willingly revs to a heady 9,000-rpm redline, and we expect a similar setup to carry over to the new model.
+The former GT3 makes do with a 4.0-liter flat-6 that delivers 500 horsepower and 339 pound-feet of torque and willingly revs to a heady 9,000-rpm redline, and we expect a similar setup to carry over to the new model.

 While there have been rumors Porsche may switch to turbocharged power to boost performance of the track-focused 911 variant, we know the GT3 will feature a naturally aspirated engine.
-In fact, it will be a new 4.0-liter flat-6 that made its debut in the aforementioned Speedster.
+In fact, it will be a new 4.0-liter flat-6 that made its debut in the 2019 911 Speedster, where it is rated at 502 hp.

-The sole transmission should be an 8-speed dual-clutch unit, though Porsche may appease manual fans by making a stick shift available at some point in the successor to the current GT3 Touring which features a 6-speed manual.
+The sole transmission should be an 8-speed dual-clutch unit, though Porsche may appease manual fans by making a stick shift available at some point in the successor to the former GT3 Touring which features a 6-speed manual.

 Also available at some point will be a new GT3 Cup racing variant and a hardcore GT3 RS.